Symmetry of symplectic derivation Lie algebras of free Lie algebras: Introduction and statement of the main result

 The first two cases are given by $\mathfrak{h}_{g,1}(2)=[2^2], \mathfrak{h}_{g,1}(3)=[31^2]$ (see \cite{hain} \cite{an}) both of which are symmetric (i.e. self-conjugate) Young diagrams.
 Here, for simplicity, we use the same symbol of Young diagram for the corresponding irreducible $\mathrm{GL}(2g,\Q)$-module.
 The summand $[2^2]$ plays a very important role in Hain's infinitesimal presentation of the Torelli groups while the summand $[31^2]$ is the first place where the trace maps introduced in \cite{morita93} appear.
 In higher degrees, there occur plural irreducible components.
 In these cases, our result shows that the multiplicity $m_\la$ corresponding to a Young diagram $\la$ is equal to the multiplicity $m_{\la'}$ corresponding to the conjugate Young diagram $\la'$.

 \begin{remark} By combining the technique of this paper with that of \cite{morita11}, we obtain a structure theorem for the Lie subalgebra $\mathfrak{h}^{\mathrm{Sp}}_{g,1}\subset \mathfrak{h}_{g,1}$ consisting of $\mathrm{Sp}$-invariant elements.
 More precisely, we obtain an orthogonal basis, with respect to a certain canonical metric, for each degree $2k$ part $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(2k)$ which is parametrized by the set of partitions of $k$ (equivalently the set of Young diagrams with $k$ boxes) each element of which represents an eigenspace of mutually different eigenvalue.
 This gives, in particular, a complete description of the degeneration of $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(2k)$ from the stable range of $g$ one by one down to the case of genus one which corresponds to the eigenspace with the {\it largest} eigenvalue.
 This orthogonal direct sum decomposition should be useful in the study of the arithmetic mapping class group, cohomology of $\mathrm{Out} F_n$ and eventually the cohomology of the group of homology cobordism classes of homology cylinders.
-Details will appear in our forthcoming paper \cite{mss2}. \end{remark}
+Details are discussed in \cite{mss2}. \end{remark}

-\begin{remark} Besides the theoretical meaning, our main theorem can be used to make explicit computer calculations concerning the structure of the Lie algebra $\hg$ considerably easier.
+\begin{remark} Besides the theoretical meaning, our main theorem can be used to make explicit computer calculations concerning the structure of the Lie algebra $\hg$ as well as other related Lie algebras considerably easier.
+See our paper \cite{mss1a} for details.
 In fact, we noticed this symmetry when we tried to overcome memory problems which arose in our earlier computer calculations.
-This is valid for any degree $k$ including the cases $k\equiv 0\ \text{or}\ 1\ \mathrm{mod} \ 4$ as well.
-For example, the dimensions of $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(18)$ and $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(20)$ are given by
+With the help of this technique, we have determined the irreducible decomposition of $\mathfrak{h}_{g,1}(k)$ for all $k\leq 20$.
+For example, the dimensions of $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(18)$ and $\mathfrak{h}^{\mathrm{Sp}}_{g,1}(20)$ are given by the following tables.